rossgalloway/YAM-documentation/new-docs/governance_new.md

 - Consensus: This is how the DAO decides what to do.
 It is an "off-chain" process.
 This step uses YAM Improvement Proposals (YIPs) and Grant Administration Proposals (GAPs).
 - Execution: This is how the DAO implements what it has decided upon.
 It is an "on-chain" process.
 This step uses YAM Execution Proposals (YXPs).

-The [Gov-Ops Council]() provides assistance with the governance process, including facilitation for determining consensus and execution for routine and minimal proposals.
+The [Gov-Ops Council]() provides assistance with the governance process, including facilitation for determining consensus and execution of routine and minimal proposals.

 You can read more about why the process is structured this way [here]()